ArevaloBrandon115/Rick-And-Morty-API/README.md

 - Search bar
 - Search result list
 - Information of Episode
-- History component (displayed at all times)
+- History module (displayed at all times)